adriangargom/Project_Vortex_Editor/README.md

 - `Hierarchy panel`: In the hierarchy panel, users can view all objects in the scene in a tree format and expand or collapse nested objects.

-- `Object Visibility`: Users can toggle the visibility of objects and their nested childrens by using te option next to the object's name in the hierarchy.
+- `Object Visibility`: Users can toggle the visibility of objects and their nested children by using the option next to the object's name in the hierarchy.

 - `Object drag and drop`: Users can drag and drop objects to reposition them within the hierarchy, nest them inside other objects, or move them to the base scene.